jlin180/CVBinaryImage/README.md

 # Computer Vision Binary Image Project Series
-A project series for my Computer Vision class focused on applying low-level to high-level computer vision concepts to binary images.
+A project series for my Computer Vision class focused on applying low-level to high-level computer vision concepts on binary images or grey-scale images.

 Each project folder has a different read me file that documents that project.